ivanmkc/adk-python/benchmarks/benchmark_definitions/README.md

 ## Usage

-To run a benchmark suite, you provide the path to its YAML file to the `benchmark_orchestrator.py` script.
+To run a benchmark suite, you provide the path to its YAML file to the `benchmark_orchestrator.run_benchmarks()` function (typically called from a script like `benchmark_debug.py` or `test_benchmarks.py`).
 The orchestrator will then parse the file and execute each benchmark case against the specified answer generators.

 To add a new benchmark suite, create a new YAML file in this directory following the structure of the existing files.